williamhatcher/docs.tylerharrison.dev/docs/linux.md

 Tips, tricks, and tutorials for using Linux and its various distributions.

+## Common Issues and Solutions

-## Fixing "Key is stored in legacy trusted.gpg keyring" Issue
+### Fixing "Key is stored in legacy trusted.gpg keyring" Issue

 If you are getting the following error when trying to install packages (e.g. Slack):